The Bucket Investor's Guide to Setting Asset Allocation for Retirement

 The preceding steps all relate to setting an asset allocation for your total retirement portfolio.
 But the reality of positioning your actual portfolio is apt to be messier, complicated by the fact that you're likely holding your assets in various tax silos (traditional tax-deferred accounts like IRAs, Roth accounts, and taxable), each with its own withdrawal rules and tax implications.

-The next step, therefore, is to overlay your total asset allocation plan on your sub-portfolios.
-For example, due to impending RMDs, you may want to tee up more liquid assets in your IRA, while steering stocks to your Roth accounts, which don't carry RMDs.
-This article discusses how to connect the bucket system with multiple account types.
+The next step, therefore, is to overlay your total asset-allocation plan on your subportfolios.
+For example, because of impending RMDs, you may want to tee up more liquid assets in your IRA, while steering stocks to your Roth accounts, which don't carry RMDs.

 Christine Benz does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.